Polyfluorene: Properties

 Polyfluorenes are an important class of polymers which have the potential to act as both electroactive and photoactive materials.
 This in part due to the shape of fluorene.
 Fluorene is generally planar; p-orbital overlap at the linkage between its two benzene rings results in conjugation across the molecule.
 This in turn allows for a reduced band gap as the excited state molecular orbitals are delocalized.

 Since the degree of delocalization and the spatial location of the orbitals on the molecule is influenced by the electron donating (or withdrawing) character of its substituents, the band gap energy can be varied.
 This chemical control over the band gap directly influences the color of the molecule by limiting the energies of light which it absorbs.

 Interest in polyfluorene derivatives has increased because of their high photoluminescence quantum efficiency, high thermal stability, and their facile color tunability, obtained by introducing low-band-gap co-monomers.
 Research in this field has increased significantly due to its potential application in tuning organic light-emitting diodes (OLEDs).
 In OLEDs, polyfluorenes are desirable because they are the only family of conjugated polymers that can emit colors spanning the entire visible range with high efficiency and low operating voltage.
 Furthermore, polyfluorenes are relatively soluble in most solvents, making them ideal for general applications.

 Another important quality of polyfluorenes is their thermotropic liquid crystallinity which allows the polymers to align on rubbed polyimide layers.
 Thermotropic liquid crystallinity refers to the polymers' ability to exhibit a phase transition into the liquid crystal phase as the temperature is changed.
 This is very important to the development of liquid crystal displays (LCDs) because the synthesis of liquid crystal displays requires that the liquid-crystal molecules at the two glass surfaces of the cell be aligned parallel to the two polarizer foils.

 This can only be done by coating the inner-surfaces of the cell with a thin, transparent film of polyamide which is then rubbed with a velvet cloth.
 Microscopic grooves are then generated in the polyamide layer and the liquid crystal in contact with the polyamide, the polyfluorene, can align in the rubbing direction.
 In addition to LCDs, polyfluorene can also be used to synthesize light-emitting diodes (LEDs).
 Polyfluorene has led to LEDs that can emit polarized light with polarization ratios of more than 20 and with brightness of 100 cd m^{−2}.
-Even though this is very impressive, it is not sufficient for general applications.
+Even though this is impressive, it is not sufficient for general applications.